-Attested: ND Ponte Aeli, where the Tribunus cohortis primae Cornoviorum was based.
+Attested: Ponte Aeli, where the Tribunus cohortis primae Cornoviorum was based, in the Notitia Dignitatum.

 Where: This site is generally identified with the small Roman fort at NZ25066387 in Newcastle, mostly under a later Norman castle, near the modern bridge.
 However, no evidence survives of a Roman bridge across the Tyne, and it is equally possible that the name belonged to the next fort along, at Wallsend, which is currently generally identified with Segedunum.

 Name origin: Aelius was the family name of the emperor Hadrian.
 Latin pons is generally translated as ‘bridge’, but the word actually comes from PIE *pent- ‘path, to go’ so one cannot be 100% certain that there was a Roman bridge at the river crossing.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 13 April 2020 To main Menu